OMNI-SLO-Monitoring/OMNI-overview-and-documentation/issue-creator.md

 The logs residing in the database can be viewed in the [Monitoring Frontend](https://github.com/ccims/monitoring-frontend) in the Log Table View by clicking on **Logs**.
 Here currently viewed without the Issue ID.
 In order to view the Issue ID, send a GET request to the Issue Creator.

 ![Logs in the Monitoring Frontend](https://raw.githubusercontent.com/ccims/issue-creator/dev/documentation/Screenshot%20Monitoring%20Frontend.png)

+### 5. Searching an Issue by ID
+By sending an Issue ID via POST Request to the endpoint /issue, the associated issue will be sent as an response if that issue exists or the error: "The specified ID is no valid node id", if it does not exist prior.